-We performed valuations to estimate the fair value of our common stock during the first half of 2014 and during 2013.
+We performed valuations to estimate the fair value of our common stock during the nine months ended September 30, 2014 and during 2013.
 To determine the value of our common stock, we considered the following three possible valuation methods (1) the income approach, (2) the market approach and the (3) cost approach to estimate our enterprise value.